hegetim/gd-collection/README.md

 [Graph Harvester](https://github.com/hegetim/graph-harvester-v2).
 Note that Graph Harvester can only handle vector graphics.
-In a first evaluation, where we manually checked 101 articles picked at random, we found that Graph Harvester managed to extract 48% of all drawings in the PDFs and of those 69% were of high quality (i.e. they accurately reproduce the adjacencies and edge paths depicted).
+In a first evaluation, where we manually checked 101 articles picked at random, we found that Graph Harvester managed to extract 48% of all graph drawings in the PDFs and of these 69% were of high quality (i.e. they accurately reproduce the adjacencies and edge paths depicted).